-The Art of Thought: Graham Wallas on the Four Stages of Creativity, 1926
+The Art of Thought: A Pioneering 1926 Model of the Four Stages of Creativity

 How to master the beautiful osmosis of conscious and unconscious, voluntary and involuntary, deliberate and serendipitous.